 Students looking for a research or internship experience outside the Department of Biological Sciences should speak to their advisor; the Career Center; or Dr. Kevin Omland, course coordinator about BIOL 398: Co-op Internship in the Biological Sciences.
 BIOL 398 cannot be used towards biology major requirements, but the credits can count towards the 45 upper level credits needed for graduation.
 Dr. Omland will provide students with the BIOL 398 requirements.

 The Office of Undergraduate Research provides information on the many research opportunities provided by UMBC and beyond.
 They also have an extensive list of summer undergraduate research opportunities for undergraduates, many funded.
 Most students who participate in independent research present at local, regional, and national conferences, including UMBC’s Undergraduate Research and Creative Achievement Day (URCAD) in April and CNMS Summer Undergraduate Research Fest (SURF) in August.

 The Department sponsors and/or supports a number of undergraduate-focused research initiatives, including:

-- Minority Access to Research Careers – Undergraduate Student Training in Research Careers (MARC U*STAR) Program, funded by the National Institute of General Medical Sciences, NIH
+- Undergraduate Research Training Initiative for Student Enhancement Program (U-RISE at UMBC), funded by the National Institute of General Medical Sciences, NIH (formerly MARC U*STAR)

 - STEM BUILD Training Program (BTP), funded by the National Institute of Health